Back to Business! Launch Your New Business With 10% Off — Start Now

 The US-Thailand Treaty of Amity is an agreement that allows American-owned companies or entrepreneurs to have a majority or full ownership of a company in Thailand.

-6. Open a Bank Account to Organize your Capital
+Open a Bank Account to Organize Your Capital

-After you have successfully registered your company, you will be able to open a corporate bank account in Thailand.
+After you have successfully registered your company, you should and will be able to open a corporate bank account (also called a company bank account) in Thailand.

-At first, depending on the size of your company, the banks may only offer a savings account for your company which you can use to make withdrawals only.
+At first, depending on the size of your Thai company, the banks may only offer a savings account for your company, which you can use to receive and withdraw money from the company's bank account.

-A withdrawal slip must be provided to the bank with your signature and company stamp, in which the bank will write a corresponding check by request.
+A withdrawal slip must be provided to the bank with your signature and company stamp, and the bank will write a corresponding check by request.

 Your clients must either be paid in cash or transferred funds at the bank.

-Consider using a digital business account instead if this process is too inconvenient for your new Thai business.
+Consider using alternatives, such as a digital business account instead, if this process is inconvenient for your new Thai business.

-When your company is up and running, you must pay Corporate Income Tax.
+When your company starts to generate an income, you will likely be required to pay Corporate Income Tax.

 Although doing business in Thailand may be more accessible, cheaper, and more efficient than in other countries, there are still responsibilities, laws, and requirements you'll need to gather before entering the Thai market.

-Before we get into the detail of the steps to set up your business it may be an important factor to consider the costs.
+Before we get into the details of the steps to set up your business, it may be important to consider the costs.

 As with a lot of things, we cannot give an accurate figure as the costs of starting a business vary on many different factors, such as the size, type, and location of the business.